Vector-Wangel/XLeRobot-Web/README.md

 - **Import any scene**: use any 3DGS scene you want (recommend: [Marble from World Labs](https://marble.worldlabs.ai/))
   - <img width="1944" height="1149" alt="06d77cabe9060f3cfa65d8fbbe9fd875" src="https://github.com/user-attachments/assets/e3423ffd-12c9-4822-a0fe-fb143faff37e" />
+  - If you upload your own 3DGS file, there will not be any collision